SnowMaps

 .SPOTTER INFORMATION STATEMENT...

-Spotters will likely be needed this evening.
+Spotters will likely be needed this afternoon and evening.

 GENERAL STORM MOTION OF THE DAY: